SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Installation of Telemetry Providers

-Jona acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases reads the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) from a shared memory interface.
+Jona acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) from a shared memory interface.
 In most cases these are already included in Simulator Controller and there is nothing to do, but for *rFactor 2*, you need to install a plugin into a special location for the telemetry interface to work.
 You can find the plugin in the *Utilities\3rd Part\rf2_sm_tools_3.7.14.2.zip* or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.
 A Readme file is included.

 ## Interacting with Jona